 Understanding HazMat Endorsement Costs

 Cost is an important factor to consider when discussing the HazMat endorsement.
+What Is a Hazmat Endorsement?
 Each renewal comes with its associated costs.
 For example, the TSA security threat assessment requires a fee which, as of 2022, was $86.50.

 Navigating Potential Renewal Challenges